skaldarnar/dotfiles/README.md

  ░░░░░░▒▒▒▒▓▓▓▓▓████
 ```

-> Your dotfiles are how your personalize your system.
+> Your dotfiles are how you personalize your system.
 These are mine.

 I tinkered with my dotfiles for some time now.
 This repository is my personal approach on structuring and organizing the configuration files.
 I've got inspired by several awesome dotfiles repositories and I would like to [give credit](#thanks) to them.